Lucasfield3/move-it-next/README.md

-# move-it-next(under development/ em desenvolvimento)
+# App to study better/Aplicativo para estudar melhor
 App to study better with alarm set that each time you should take a break and do some fisical excercise or ways to rest your eyes.
 The objective of this app is to help you absorb your studies.

 Technologies: React, Next, Typescript and Figma.